Sean Rowley

-Sean Rowley is a British disc jockey, TV and radio presenter.
+Sean Rowley is a British disc jockey and television and radio presenter.

 He started his DJ career in the mid-1990s touring with the likes of Paul Weller and Oasis.
 He came up with a concept for the radio show All Back to Mine, which saw him delve into the record collections of music loving celebrities.
 Guests included the Chemical Brothers, Fatboy Slim, Damon Albarn and Paul Weller.
 The first show was recorded at Supernova Heights with Noel Gallagher and broadcast on BBC Radio 1 on Christmas Day 1997.

 All Back to Mine transferred to television and was broadcast on Channel 4 in 1998.
-It ran for 2 series (9 episodes) with Rowley presenting and guests including Lemmy from Motorhead, Gil Scott Heron, Frankie Knuckles, Moby and James Dean Bradfield from Manic Street Preachers.
+It ran for two series (9 episodes) with Rowley presenting and guests including Lemmy from Motörhead, Gil Scott Heron, Frankie Knuckles, Moby and James Dean Bradfield from Manic Street Preachers.

-Rowley also presented the 13 part BBC TV series Head to Toe in 2000, a history of modern menswear.
+Rowley also presented the 13 part BBC TV series Head to Toe, in 2000, a history of modern menswear.

-By 2001, Rowley was hosting a weekly show on BBC Radio London which ran for 8 years.
+By 2001, Rowley was hosting a weekly show on BBC Radio London which ran for eight years.
 In 2009, the show moved to BBC Kent, where in 2012 he won the silver Sony Radio Academy Award for Music Broadcaster of the Year.